Jala3400/Logo_to_ASCII/docs/tutorial.md

 # Tutorial

-This tutorial will guide you through the basic workflow of converting images to ASCII art while exploring a few options.
+This tutorial will guide you through a basic workflow of converting images to ASCII art while exploring a few options.
 We'll start with simple logos and progress to more complex examples.

 ## Table of Contents